tristanballard/starter-academic/content/post/tfRuns/index.md

 If you have a network coded in Keras already, there are only a few tweaks necessary to make it compatible.

-#### Step 0: Select hyperparameters
+## Step 0: Select hyperparameters
 In a perfect world you could search across all of the hyperparameters of your model at a great deal of granularity.
-But most of us do not have free access to supercomputer resources (a perk of grad school I will miss), and even then the carbon emissions of fitting complex models is increasingly non-negligible.
+But most of us do not have free access to supercomputer resources (a perk of grad school I will miss).
+Even if you _could_ train unlimited models doesn't mean you _should_.
+The [carbon emissions of fitting neural networks](https://news.mit.edu/2020/shrinking-deep-learning-carbon-footprint-0807) is non-negligible, increasing the need for efficient hyperparameter search algorithms.

 Instead, you will have to isolate the most influential hyperparameters and reasonable ranges of values to explore.
 The learning rate, for example, is well known to be a critical hyperparameter, but the difference between having 100 layers and 101 layers is probably quite small.
 There are a few rules of thumb to consider for hyperparameter values:
 - For learning rates, do a search over 10-5 to 10 in log-space
-- Tapering the number of neurons in successive layers used to by commonplace, but it is less common now and easier to include the same number of neurons.
+- Tapering the number of neurons in successive layers used to by commonplace (pyramid shape), but it is less common now and easier to include the same number of neurons in layers.
-- Typically better to have a network with multiple layers, say 5 layers with 32 neurons each, than a single layer with many neurons, 160 in this example, so that each layer better captures higher-level structures in the data.
+- It is typically better to have a network with multiple layers, say 5 layers with 32 neurons each, than a single layer with many neurons, say 1 layer with 160 neurons, so that each layer better captures higher-level structures in the data.
 - Picking a model with more layers and neurons than you need, then using regularization and early stopping to prevent overfitting, can work well.

-#### Step 1: Set default values for hyperparameters
+## Step 1: Set default values for hyperparameters
-I am going to use the example model for RiverHeatNet.
-It may help to review that post before continuing on.
+I am going to use the example model from the RiverHeatNet post.

-Here I do a search over 9 different hyperparameters.
+I do a search over 9 different hyperparameters.
 4 of them are the number of nodes in different layers.
 4 of them are dropout rates for particular layers.
 The last hyperparameter is associated with the learning rate.
 Rather than setting the learning rate as constant, I reduce the learning rate when the learning stagnates by a certain factor.
 That reduction factor is the last hyperparameter.
 This is referred to as learning rate annealing; starting with a high learning rate then reducing it over time can considerably speed up convergence.

 The default values here can be thought of as placeholders.
 ``` r